Xilinx/Vitis_Libraries/data_analytics/docs/src/benchmark/svm.rst

     kernel3:63: -0.047047

     ------------------------------------------------------------

 Profiling
 =========

-The support vector machine design is validated on Alveo U250 board at 300 MHz frequency.
+The support vector machine design is validated on an AMD Alveo™ U250 board at a 300 MHz frequency.
 The hardware resource utilizations are listed in the following table.

-.. table:: Table 1 Hardware resources for support vector machine
+.. table:: Table 1 Hardware Resources for Support Vector Machine
     :align: center

     +---------------------+----------+---------+---------+--------+